top of page

 The Operating System (OS) is the software that is designed and built for a device with the intention that a human can perform basic functions on the device without needing to know everything about the underlying hardware.

-Managing and operating hardware is not trivial!
-In fact humans generally find it much more enjoyable to interact with application software.
-For this reason, a device generally comes with a number of system software in order to hide the complexity of the hardware e.g. disk defragmenter to optimise secondary storage usage, but the OS is the most important one by far!
+Managing hardware is complex, so users prefer interacting with application software.
+For this reason, a device generally comes with a number of system utilities (software) in order to hide the complexity of the hardware, for example, the disk clean-up/defragmenter optimises secondary storage organization, but the OS that abstracts out our hardware is the most important one by far!

 The Operating System is the most important software because it is the layer that sits between the application software and the computer hardware.